jimbobding/Bar-Hop-UK/readme.md

 1. I removed the pictures and found out that the app functioned a lot better without the pictures, making it easier to navigate.
 2. I used back up pictures that I had, finding that [webp](https://en.wikipedia.org/wiki/WebP#Restrictions) image files did not work.
-3. third
-4. The logo button had a transform animation on it that went from scale .9 - 2, I changed this to .5 -1.
+3. The logo button had a transform animation on it that went from scale .9 - 2, I changed this to .5 -1.
 This did not push the modal off the screen.
+4. unresolved

+After testing I believe the site functions works well for a ueser.

+- The maps all display properly.
+- The find you closest breweies section functions properly.
+- All the waypoint brewery pages function proplerly.
+- The Navbar function worked and the links all taking the user to the corrct place.
+- The email modal worked across all browsers.

+I had to make some minor aesthetic changes to the site after viewing in different sizes like as I mentoed above removing certain pictures as they spoilt the UI.
+With more time I would work out away to resolve teh issue.
+I lso changed certain parts of my code to keep teh UI smooth across all devices.

 ## Wireframe